BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 Hyères we used the dedicated bicycle path which goes through most of the Var department (which is known as "parcours cyclable du littoral" in French).

-We reached our destination at around 9 and were able to enjoy a homemade couscous for lunch and a nice view of the hippodrome (we obviously also took the obligatory nap on the beach in the afternoon).
+We reached our destination at around 9 and were able to enjoy a homemade couscous for lunch and we obviously also took the obligatory nap on the beach in the afternoon.

-- picture

 Here's the bikemap for day 2: